 American scientist, Katharine Burr Blodgett is known for numerous important contributions to the field of industrial chemistry.
 She is mainly acknowledged for her invention of the color gauge and non-reflecting or “invisible” glass.

-During the Second World War Katie made another outstanding breakthrough: the smoke screens.
+During the Second World War Blodgett made another outstanding breakthrough: the smoke screens.
 The smoke screens saved many lives by covering the troops thereby protecting them from the exposure of toxic smoke.

-Katharine Burr Blodgett died in her home on October 12, 1979.
+Katharine Burr Blodgett died in her home on October 12, 1979 aged 81.